 Preparing for the Exam

-Although specific dental licensure requirements vary among jurisdictions, nearly all states require that applicants for initial dental licensure have graduated from an ADA-accredited dental school, passed the National Board Exams Parts I and II, and passed a clinical exam administered by the state or by a regional testing agency.
+Although specific dental licensure requirements vary among jurisdictions, nearly all states require that applicants for initial dental licensure have graduated from a CODA-accredited dental school, passed the National Board Exams Parts I and II, and passed a clinical exam administered by the state or by a regional testing agency.

 States vary on the eligibility of an internationally trained dentist.
 All states, except Minnesota (which has different options) require that graduates of non-accredited ADA dental programs obtain a D.D.S. or D.M.D. degree from an ADA Commission on Dental Accreditation (ADA-CODA) accredited program, or Commission on Dental Accreditation of Canada (CDAC) accredited program, or a state dental board-approved education program.
 Some states may accept an alternative to the four-year dental program and some states cite specific variations in their laws.